The benefits of Cocoa Butter for stretch marks are many, but before we get into that, let’s dive into stretch marks.

 How does cocoa butter help stretch marks?

-Cocoa butter helps stretch marks by seeping into the dermis (middle layer) and not just the epidermis (top layer.)
-Many butters cannot do this.
-When it is absorbed into the dermis, it is able to retain even more moisture.
+Cocoa butter helps stretch marks by seeping into the dermis (middle layer) and not just the epidermis (top layer), and cocoa is simply the one butter that can achieve this.
+When the butter is absorbed into the dermis, it is able to retain even more moisture.

 Cocoa butter helps to soften stretch marks and even prevent them.
 In early pregnancy, it is recommended to begin applying cocoa butter to the areas that can be easily affected by stretch marks on month one all the way up until delivery.
 As your body goes back to its pre-pregnancy state, it is also useful to continue using the cocoa butter as the skin starts to shrink back.